 Related: 3 Essential Tips For Growing Tulips

-Your soil may need improving, so have it tested.
+Your soil may need improving, so have it tested (here are 10 easy soil tests you can do).
 A six to seven pH is desirable for most bulbs; soil below 5.5 or above 7.3 pH will cause your bulbs to fail.
 If your soil isn't well drained (ever wonder what the heck does well-drained soil actually mean?) or if it's too hard, consider adding sand to raise the bed or soil rich in organic matter to lighten it.

 Related: 14 Nontoxic Ways To Keep Pests Out